 The university may request the withdrawal of students at any time if they fail to comply with the standards and regulations of the institution or are not compatible with its philosophy.
 It is imperative for students to understand that attending and receiving a degree from ORU is a privilege, not a right.

 The typical course load consists of 16 hours each semester; however, in some disciplines the load may be heavier.
 Undergraduate students wanting to take more than 18.5 hours in a given semester must get permission of their major department chair and Student Accounts.
 Students may not take more than 24 hours in a given semester.

 Fall and Spring terms

-Full-time student status for undergraduate students in the fall or spring semester is defined as being enrolled in a minimum of 12 residential hours, attending chapel regularly and fulfilling the Health and Physical Education requirement.
+Full-time student status for undergraduate students in the fall or spring semester is defined as being enrolled in a minimum of 12 credit hours.
 Recorded course withdrawal does not change full-time status unless the student withdraws from all courses, which indicates withdrawal from the university.
 Online courses contribute toward the fulfillment of the 12-hour requirement; however, it may affect full-time financial aid.

-Full-time student status during a summer session is defined as being enrolled in three credit hours.
-No one may take more than one three or four hour course in a given summer session without the approval of his/her department chair.
-A student may enroll in a maximum of four or five credit hours in a summer session if the enrollment includes a one hour lab HPE activity course.
+Undergraduate full-time student status during a summer session is defined as being enrolled in a minimum of three credit hours for a three-week session.
+A student may enroll in a maximum of five credit hours in a three-week summer session.

 Summer Online Courses